fnccpp/qdorg/README.md

 ## Description

 QDorg works as a standalone Windows desktop application, written in C# using Windows Forms .NET framework.
-Data is saved automatically in your Documents folder as a XML file.
+Data is saved automatically in your Documents folder as a JSON file.

 <img src="https://github.com/fnccpp/qdorg/blob/master/qdorg.png" width="320" height="380">